RellimSirrah/B.R.E.A.D./README.md

 https://devpost.com/software/b-r-e-a-d

 ## Playing the game (Windows Only)
-Clone or download this repository, navigate to /Build/ and run BREAD.exer
+Clone or download this repository, navigate to /Build/ and run BREAD.exe